maibennett/sta235/exampleSite/content/Assignments/Project/_index.en.md

 The objective of this project is for you to **tackle a prediction task (or two) using real world data**.
 This will mean that you will need to download data, filter it, clean it, and analyze it.

-In this case, we will be using **[HMDA data](https://ffiec.cfpb.gov/data-browser/)** for Travis County to predict (1) whether someone gets a loan approved or not and (2) the loan amount.
+In this case, we will be using **[HMDA data](https://ffiec.cfpb.gov/data-browser/)** for Travis County to predict (1) whether someone gets a loan denied or not and (2) the loan amount.
 You will need to filter and download a dataset, potentially select variables you want, and build prediction models that are as accurate as possible.

-Your models will be tested on a hold-out dataset that only the instruction team will have access to (that way is truly <u>unseen data</u>)... **and this will be a competition!** Groups that perform better in terms of prediction (for both the regression and classification task) will receive a higher grade than those that have worse predictive models.
+Your models will be tested on a hold-out dataset that only the instruction team will have access to (that way is truly <u>unseen data</u>)... **and this will be a competition!** Groups that perform better in terms of prediction (for both the regression and classification task) will receive a higher grade than those that have worse predictive models in their "accuracy" item.
 Projects will be evaluated as following:

 - **Data manipulation (15 points)**: Downloaded data is appropriate and cleaned in a way that allows to run prediction models.